ZBok/BetterVanillaPirates/readme.md

 It is designed to be quite difficult at times even for large-ish fleets so take care.

-Please make backups of your pilot file before using this plugin.
+# Please make backups of your pilot file before using this plugin.
+The changes this plugin makes to vanilla fleets (adding pirates/merchants with Hai tech, adding pirate/merchant Kestrels, etc) are stored in your save file.
+If you remove the plugin, it may not work anymore.
+Backup your pilot file just in case you don't like this plugin!

 Working on adding the following: